ABOUT US

 By the early 1980s Canada had three players – Cliff Thorburn, Kirk Stevens and Bill Werbeniuk – ranked in the top-8 professionals in the world.
 In time, other Canadian players would also occupy spots inside the top-16, top-32 and top-64, but by the 2000s, after a quarter-century of excellence, Canada was no longer represented by high-ranking players making their mark on the world stage.
 At present snooker struggles to find its place in the landscape of Canadian popular sport.

-It is our wish that all those who love, play and support the game, can continue to share in enjoying our history.
+It is our wish that all those who love, play and support snooker, can continue to share in enjoying our rich and successful history.
 And we hope the achievements of our world-class past will one day inspire a new crop of exceptional talent, some of whom may again earn their way onto the world stage and into the Canadian Snooker Hall of Fame.